tolgabirdal/Mitsuba2PointCloudRenderer/README.md

 python3.6 render_mitsuba2_pc.py chair.ply
 ```

 All the outputs including the resulting JPG files will be saved in the directory of the input point cloud.
+The intermediate EXR/XML files will remain in the folder and has to be removed by the user.